 Let's learn how to slay the Quantum Ogre.

-How do we give players agency - how do we let their choices have the effects that relate to the intents of that choice?
-The primary rule is 'don't be a dick'.
-Which is easy to say, but what are our guidelines in play?
+How do we give players agency—how do we let their choices have the effects that relate to the intents of that choice?
+The primary rule is stay true to your role as arbiter and facilitator of player choice.

 This is the key to player agency, since it informs their choice.
 Without information, they cannot make a choice with intent.
 This is important in many ways, in many situations.
 You must study this.